amit-chaudhari1/amyth.dev/content/posts/write_code_for_humans_not_machines.md

 \- John F. Woods, 1991*

-> I've thought about buying a heavy bag and some boxing gloves and just pomodoroing between the bag and my job.
-> but I fear that the bag will eventually not be enough and I'll switch to living things whose code i read.
-> whoa i did not realize I typed that, was thinking it in my head and it just came out on the keyboard.

-\- Discord message i read on a server.

 ## **Introduction**

 Everyone is a beginner at some point.
 If you learned to code in the university with a teacher that forced you to write good code, you have a good starting point.